kostasl/zebrafish_tracker/README.md

  *  q Exit Quit application.
  *  T save detected region as template image.
  *  d Offline Tracking mode - Do not update display on each frame to improve tracking speed.
+ *  z Reset to a random template for detection

 ## Output